 YOUR HOUSE IS AN EXTENSION OF YOURSELF

 When you walk into a room that is only filled with things you love, you feel love.
 Why are we wasting so much time and energy hanging on to things that cause us grief when it is so easy to let it go?
 It’s all a mental state.
-Please watch Tidying Up with Marie Kondo on Netflix and check out her book here.
+Please watch Tidying Up and read her book as well, The Art of Tidying up.